Modelica® Language Specification version 3.7-dev

 • If m is also an array component, the slice operation is valid only if size(a[1].m) = size(a[2].m) = …

-• The slicing operation can be combined with indexing, e.g., a.m[1].
+• The slicing operation can for component references be combined with indexing, e.g., a.m[1].
 It returns the array of components {a[1].m[1], a[2].m[1], }, and does not require that size(a[1].m) = size(a[2].m).
 The number of subscripts on m must not be greater than the number of array dimension for m (the number can be smaller, in which case the missing trailing indices are assumed to be ‘:’), and is only valid if size(a[1].m[]) = size(a[2].m[]).

 [Example: The size-restriction on the operand is only applicable if the indexing on the second operand uses vectors or colon as in the example: